 Alfred Chester Beatty grew up in New York and went to school at Columbia University.
 Since his childhood, he was a collector of minerals, Chinese snuff bottles and stamps.
 As an adult, Beatty began to collect more widely, buying European and Persian manuscripts.
 His interests continued to expand when he took a trip to Egypt in 1914 and bought some decorated copies of the Qur'an in the bazaars.
 Beatty eventually moved to Ireland in 1950 and built a library for his art collection on Shrewsbury Road which opened in 1954.
 In 1957, Chester Beatty became Ireland's first honorary citizen.

-Originally housed on Shrewsbury Road, the library was built to hold the vast collections of Sir Albert Chester Beatty.
-Manuscripts, paintings, books and artefacts from all over the world (particulalrly the Middle East) and more make up the permanent collection, while each year their are guest exhibitions on topics ranging from fashion to warfare.
+The collections are displayed in two categories: "Sacred Traditions" and "Artistic Traditions".
+Manuscripts, paintings, books and artefacts from all over the world make up the permanent collection.
+The diversity of the collection at the library captures the richness of human creative expression from about 2700 BC to the present day.
+Each year there are guest exhibitions on topics ranging from fashion to warfare.
 Info about the exhibitions and events at the library is available here.